xtremekforever/swift-armv7-ci/README.md

  - [Cross Compiling Swift 5.10.1 for Linux ARMv7](https://medium.com/@jesselzamora/cross-compiling-swift-5-10-1-for-linux-armv7-b15986c0f1bf)

-I've been working on getting these patches and buildbot profile into Swift 6.0 (possibly) or if not into a future release, but it is unknown if these will be accepted at all in the near future.
+I've been working on getting these patches and buildbot profile into Swift officially, but it is unknown if these will be accepted at all in the near future.

 Until then my goal is to use this unofficial CI to build Swift 5.10 and beyond for armv7, and provide build artifacts that are easily downloadable by anyone who needs it.
 The idea to start will be to target various Ubuntu and Debian versions for armhf (armv7), which seem to be used commonly on the Raspberry Pi, which is what these builds will target.